 - Vegan, Dairy Free, Whole30 & Keto Pesto Recipe

-- Use for pasta, chicken, salad dressing, and more!
+- Use it for pasta, chicken, salad dressing, and more!

-Fresh Basil: This vegan pesto recipe calls for 2 cups of fresh basil leaves.
+- Fresh Basil: This homemade vegan pesto recipe calls for 2 cups of fresh basil leaves.
 This is the main ingredient– the star of the show!
 Make sure you really pack the basil in when measuring.
 If you grow fresh basil plants at home– this is the perfect opportunity to use them.

-- Olive Oil: You may need 1 to 2 tablespoons more to reach consistency you desire.
+- Olive Oil: You may need 1 to 2 tablespoons more to reach the consistency you desire.
 For thinner pesto, add more olive oil.
 You can use extra virgin olive oil if preferred.

-Garlic: Use fresh garlic or a jar of minced garlic will also work.
+- Garlic: Use fresh garlic cloves or a jar of minced garlic will also work.

 Pesto Without Pine Nuts

 However, pine nuts are very pricey.
-You can easily swap in another nut and still have a delicious vegan pesto.
+You can easily swap in another nut and still have a delicious vegan pesto recipe.